hamidgasmi/training.computerscience.cloud.aws/README.md

         - They're given to EC2 Host which stores them in its memory
         - It uses them to decrypt data into EC2 instance or encrypt data from EC2 instance to EBS
     	- When the instance is stopped/rebooted, the Host erases these plaintext DEKs
-    - So, AWS KMS isn't encrypting neither it is decrypting data
+    - So, AWS KMS isn't encrypting neither It's decrypting data
 - When an encrypted EBS snapshot is copied into another region:
     - A new CMK should be created in the destination region
     - The new snapshot will be encrypted